4D-Game/sdk/docs/controller-sdk/index.md

 ### Game

-To create a new game write a class wich inherits from `Game`.
+To create a new game write a class which inherits from `Game`.

 ```python
 class MyGame(Game):